jcadima/php-custom-framework-v2/README.md

 [php-framework v2](http://juancadima.com/downloads/phpframeworkv2/phpframeworkv2.zip)

-The only requirements are to have a working Apache web server with PHP.
+The only requirements are to have a working Apache web server with PHP running at least v5.3
 #### Note:
 If using IIS the controler/action will not work since this framework uses .htaccess for the URL rewriting